splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 .. _collector-linux-with-docker:

-Use the Collector with Docker containers
+Use the Collector in a host with Docker
 ====================================================================

-If you're installing your Collector instance alongside Docker components, you need to configure a client to establish a connection with the daemon.
+If you're installing your Collector instance in a host with Docker, you need to configure a client to establish a connection with the daemon.
 Depending on your Docker installation and Collector deployment method, try one of these options:

 1. If your daemon is listening to a domain socket (for example ``/var/run/docker.sock``), your Collector service or executable needs appropriate permissions and access.
 Add the ``splunk-otel-collector`` user to the Docker group as configured on your system: